jakusoba/SimpleTweet/README.md

 The following **required** functionality is completed:

-- [ X] User can **sign in to Twitter** using OAuth login
+- [X] User can **sign in to Twitter** using OAuth login
-- [ X]	User can **view tweets from their home timeline**
+- [X]	User can **view tweets from their home timeline**
-  - [ X] User is displayed the username, name, and body for each tweet
+- [X] User is displayed the username, name, and body for each tweet
-  - [ X] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+- [X] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-- [ X] User can refresh tweets timeline by pulling down to refresh
+- [X] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented:

-- [X ] User can view more tweets as they scroll with infinite pagination
+- [X] User can view more tweets as they scroll with infinite pagination
-- [ X] Improve the user interface and theme the app to feel "twitter branded"
+- [X] Improve the user interface and theme the app to feel "twitter branded"
-- [ X] Links in tweets are clickable and will launch the web browser
+- [X] Links in tweets are clickable and will launch the web browser
-- [ ] User can tap a tweet to display a "detailed" view of that tweet
+- [X] User can tap a tweet to display a "detailed" view of that tweet
-- [ ] User can see embedded image media within the tweet detail view
+- [X] User can see embedded image media within the tweet detail view
-- [ ] User can watch embedded video within the tweet
+- [X] User can watch embedded video within the tweet
-- [ ] User can open the twitter app offline and see last loaded tweets
+- [X] User can open the twitter app offline and see last loaded tweets
-- [ X] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.
+- [X] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.

-The following **additional** features are implemented:

 ## Video Walkthrough